learnf5/nginx/lab06/Readme.md

-These are the files for Lab 06
+# These are the files for Lab 06

+# LPS scripting